-This International Women’s Day, our colleagues around the region share thoughts about commitment, what makes them tick, revealing their private ways of making it work.
+This International Women’s Day, our colleagues share thoughts on commitment and reveal private ways in making it work.

 Part of my job is communicating closely with our colleagues who are working on the ground daily.